The answers to these and other FAQs can be found on the website under the relevant tab, or by clicking on the links provided here.

 Q. Can I take the train down if I don’t want to walk back down?

 A. Only if they’re running and there’s room.
 See more here.

 Q. Is Snowdon suitable for children?

-A. For the most part, yes, though it depends on their ability.
+A. For the most part, yes, though it depends a lot on their aptitude and previous walking experience.
 See more here.

 Q. Can I take a dog up Snowdon?

 A. Yes, if it’s under close control.
 See more here.

 Q. Can I ride my bike on the bridleways on Snowdon?

 A. Yes, though there are restrictions from May to September.
 See more here.